 3.1 Sexual assault and sexual violence are unacceptable and will not be tolerated.
-We are committed to challenging and preventing sexual violence and creating a safe space for anyone in our College community who has experienced sexual violence.
+We are committed to challenging and preventing sexual violence and creating asafe space for anyone in our College community who has experienced sexual violence.
 The College is expected to be a safe and positive space where members of the College community feel able to work, learn and express themselves in an environment free from sexual violence.

 All reported incidents of sexual violence will be investigated to the best of the administration's ability and in a manner that ensures due process.
-No individual should feel uncomfortable about making a report in good faith about sexual violence that he or she has experienced or witnessed.
+No individual should feel uncomfortable about making a report in good faith about sexual violence that they have experienced or witnessed.